ryancramerdesign/jquery-asmSelect/README.txt

 - Adding ability to use optgroup.

 - Adding ability to set chosen.
-Chosen Librirayr is required if you chose this option. http://harvesthq.github.io/chosen/
+Chosen Librirary is required and included in example folder if you chose this option. http://harvesthq.github.io/chosen/